emptymalei/awesome-research/publishing-sharing.md

+---
+layout: article
+title: "Publishing and Sharing | How to Survive Research"
+comments: true
+---

-## Publishing
+## Publishing and Sharing

 First of all, we can make use of [GitHub](http://github.com) to cooperate with others.
+As for publishing, GitHub pages is great for hosting static contents.

 ### Markdown Again

+Markdown is one of the best language for writing.

 * [Cloud Based Markdown Editors](Cloud-Services.html)
 * [Mou](http://25.io/mou/) (Mac)